July 18th, 2012

-The Sweetwater Police Department (SPD) received 109 calls for service, issued 11 citations and made four arrests on June 11 to 12, 2011.
+The Sweetwater Police Department (SPD) received 56 calls for service, issued two citations and made two arrests on July 16, 2012.

 Calls for service: